-Major field redevelopment has included field levelling, drainage, irrigation, an extension of the playing fields to gain an additional full size sports ground, sports field floodlights, fencing, outdoor exercise equipment and a perimeter exercise path.
-Additional car parking and an accessible entry will be constructed in the coming year.
+Major site redevelopment has also included the reconstruction of the sports ground with an extension of the playing surface to provide an additional full sized field, new field drainage and irrigation, sportsfield floodlighting, fencing and a perimeter path with outdoor exercise equipment.
+Construction of an extra carpark and a new accessible park entry is currently underway.

+Putarri Reserve - Council is developing plans for the upgrade of Putarri Reserve as part of our long term plan to improve parks and playgrounds in areas of high need.
+A range of facilities will be provided for various age groups and abilities.

+Proposed with improvements to include:

-- Putarri Reserve Council is developing plans for the upgrade of Putarri Reserve as part of our long term plan to improve parks and playgrounds in areas of high need.
-A range of activities will be provided for various age groups and abilities.
-Proposed upgrades will include: - A playground catering for a range of age groups and abilities - Open areas of lawn for relaxing and sitting - Exercise facilities - > A number of seats, a shelter and picnic table - Playful animal sculptures - An accessible path network to link the park's activity areas - Implementation of St Ives Village Green Master Plan early works saw the demolition of the old scouts and girl guides halls, with both groups relocated to newly renovated facilities at Warrimoo Oval St Ives Chase.
-This will enable the construction of the new youth precinct in the coming year.
-Features will include a skate and bike park, performance space, an inclusive children's playspace, and picnic facilities.
-Additionally the FITZ Youth Café and the central amenities building will both be upgraded to complement the precinct.
-In further years, we will see other parts of the master plan being implemented, including a perimeter exercise path, terraced seating around William Cowan Oval and the relocation of the tennis courts to be adjacent to the bowling club, - Lindfield Village Green this project will involve constructing a new public park on the site of Council's car park at Tryon Road Lindfield.
-The existing car parking will be relocated to a new basement car park freeing the surface area to create a public plaza and landscaped open space. - Lindfield Village Hub is a vibrant new urban village planned to be located on Council's car park off Woodford Lane on the western side of Lindfield.
+- A playground catering for a range of age groups and abilities - > Open areas of lawn for relaxing and sitting - Exercise facilities - > A number of seats, a shelter and picnic table - Playful animal sculptures - An accessible path network to link the park's activity areas. - Implementation of St Ives Village Green Master Plan Staged works have commenced with the demolition of the old scouts and girl guides halls, and the relocation of a pedestrian crossing in Village Green Parade to provide safer long term access between the park and accessible car parking.

+Construction of the new recreation precinct will commence in late 2019 with features including a skate and bike park, performance space, an inclusive children's playspace, and picnic facilities.
+Additionally the FITZ Youth Café and the central amenities building will both be upgraded to complement the new precinct.

+Future years will see further parts of the masterplan implemented, including terraced seating to William Cowan Oval, relocation of the tennis courts to be adjacent to the bowling club and construction of a perimeter exercise path.

+- Lindfield Village Green this project will involve constructing a new public park on the site of Council's car park at Tryon Road Lindfield.
+The existing car parking will be relocated to a new basement car park freeing the surface area to create a public plaza and landscaped open space. - Lindfield Village Hub is a new urban village planned to be located on Council's car park off Woodford Lane on the western side of Lindfield.
 The project will deliver a new park and urban plaza, cutting edge integrated community hub which will provide library and community services, nestled alongside new homes, new retail and dining options.
-The hub will become a destination for community activities and shopping and dining experiences for the southern part of the Ku-ring-gai LGA. - Turramurra Community Hub the community hub is planned to be located on Council's car park on the northern side of the Pacific Highway between Ray Street and the rail line.
+The hub will become a destination for community activities and shopping and dining experiences for the southern part of the Ku-ring-gai LGA.

+- Turramurra Community Hub the community hub is planned to be located on Council's car park on the northern side of the Pacific Highway between Ray Street and the rail line.
 The project will deliver a new park and town square, as well as a new branch library and community centre.
-The hub will become a focus for community activities for the northern part of the Ku-ring-gai LGA.

-Construction of St Ives Showground Regional Play Space - a playground upgrade at St Ives Showground is planned to address the lack of play facilities at this important site, and to enable more effective public use of the Showground which is regionally significant open space.
+The hub will become a focus for community activities for the northern part of the Ku-ring-gai LGA. - Construction of St Ives Showground Regional Play Space a major playground upgrade is proposed to address the lack of play facilities at St Ives Showground, and to enable more effective public use of this regionally significant open space area.

-Project funding is being assisted through a \$250,000 NSW Metropolitan Greenspace Program Grant.
-The objective is to provide an inclusive regional playground in a suitably sized space for outdoor and nature play.

-Set within the remnant edge of Duffy's Forest bushland, the existing playground equipment will be replaced with a range of play equipment and nature-play experiences for all.
-This playground will sensitively blend with the Showground's character, referencing its cultural history and indigenous vegetation.
-The play area will not only be a destination place for children and their families, but also add recreational value to the Showground's diverse mix of existing open space opportunities.
-The project is planned for construction to commence late 2018.
+Set within the remnant edge of Duffy's Forest bushland, the existing playground will be replaced with a range of play equipment and nature-play experiences for all.
+The new play space will sensitively blend with the Showground's character, referencing its cultural history and indigenous vegetation.
+The play space will not only become a destination place for children and their families, but also add recreational value to the Showground's diverse mix of existing open space opportunities.